Ninja-Squad/ninja-squad.github.com/_posts/2015-07-15-what-is-new-angularjs-1.4.md

 Now it's working, but it's awful: with `$scope` back, a manual watcher and some trick with the value of `this`...
 No one liked it, no one was using it.

 The introduction of `bindToController` in 1.3 was here to fix this.
-With this new attribute, as soon as the controller is instantiated, the values of the isolate scope bindings will be available, and no more need to watch it, or use the $scope:
+With this new attribute, as soon as the controller is instantiated, the values of the isolate scope bindings would be available, and you wouldn't need to watch it, or use the $scope:

 {%raw%}
     angular.module('directives')